luca-heitmann/website/content/library/technical-notes/self-hosting-with-rpi/1-iac-basics.md

 Your task: Update the `compose.yml` files for all your applications and verify that everything works.

 > [!TIP]
 > You need to change the subdomain name and the port in the labels.
+Additionally the new subdomain needs to be added to the `/etc/hosts` file.

 ## Refactoring